Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Related Work

 \textbf{Text attacks on LLMs.} It is possible to hijack an LLM's behaviour via \vocab{prompt injection} \citep{Perez2022} -- for instance, `jailbreaking' a safety-trained chatbot to elicit undesired behaviour \citep{wei2023jailbroken} or inducing an LLM-powered agent to execute undesired SQL queries on its private database \citep{Pedro2023}.
-Prior work has successfully attacked real-world applications via prompt injections, both directly \citep{Liu2023} and indirectly (by poisoning data likely to be retrieved by the model \citep{Greshake2023}).
+Prior work has successfully attacked real-world applications via prompt injections, both directly \citep{Liu2023} and by poisoning data likely to be retrieved by the model \citep{Greshake2023}.
 Past studies have automated the process of prompt injection discovery, causing misclassification \citep{li2020bert} and harmful output generation \citep{jones2023automatically, zou2023universal}.
 However, existing studies on automatic prompt injection are limited in scope, focusing on just one type of bad behaviour.
-It remains an open question as to whether text-based prompt attacks can function as general-purpose hijacks.
+It remains an open question if text-based prompt attacks can function as general-purpose hijacks.

-\textbf{VLM attacks.} There is a body of existing work attacking VLMs concurrent with our own, that can roughly be split into three types of attack.
+\textbf{VLM attacks.} Existing work attacking VLMs is concurrent with our own, and studies three types of attacks.
 First, \citet{Zhao2023} study image matching attacks, creating an image $I$ that the model interprets as a target image $T$.
 Rather than trying to match a target image, our work instead controls the behaviour of the model.
-Second, while \citet{bagdasaryan2023ab} and \citet{schlarmann2023adversarial} conduct multimodal attacks that force a VLM to repeat a string of the attacker's choice, they do so under fewer constraints and do not clearly demonstrate context transfer.
+Second, \citet{bagdasaryan2023ab} and \citet{schlarmann2023adversarial} conduct multimodal attacks that force a VLM to repeat a string of the attacker's choice, however do so under fewer constraints and do not clearly demonstrate context transfer.
 Third, \citet{carlini2023aligned}, \citet{qi2023visual}, and \citet{shayegani2023plug} create toxic generation or jailbreak images for VLMs.